 Pro or Con Depending on Your Perspective

 - Niseko is no longer a hidden gem.
-The ski area is often very crowded (especially over Xmas and during January) and freshies in-bounds don’t last for long, but with the snow factory frequently pumping out more snow, another powder day is never far away.
+The ski area is often very crowded (especially over Xmas and during January) and freshies in-bounds don’t last for long, but with the snow factory frequently pumping out more snow, another powder day (or powder hour!) is never far away.

 - Many of the chair lifts are antiquated, which is surprising considering the number of lift tickets they sell.

 - Proportionally there isn’t that much ski-in ski-out accommodation.

 - There’s still a distinct Japanese culture apparent, but the Hirafu Village in particular is very westernised.
 This comes with advantages such as the abundance of apartment accommodation and the amount of English that is spoken (including ski school and the ski rental shops), but there's very little Japanese style accommodation.